Azure-Samples/doc-intelligence-in-a-box/docs/machine-learning-instructions.md

 ## Step 2: Upload Sample Forms to Azure Data Lake Storage

 1. Go to the [Azure Portal](https://portal.azure.com) and select the Azure Data Lake Storage Account that was created by deployment script.
 The name of this account should be <your-prefix>adls<your-suffix>.
 2. On the left side of the menu pane, select `Data storage`, then `Containers` and go to the `samples` container.
 3. Create a new folder and name it `train`.
 4. In the `train` folder, create two folders.
 One named `contoso_set_1` and the other named `contoso_set_2`.
-5. Upload the sample labeling files in [Data/samples/train/contoso_set_1](../Data/samples/train/contoso_set_1) and [Data/samples/train/contoso_set_2](../Data/samples/train/contoso_set_2)  into the corresponding folders.
+5. Upload the sample labeling files in [data/samples/train/contoso_set_1](../data/samples/train/contoso_set_1) and [data/samples/train/contoso_set_2](../data/samples/train/contoso_set_2) into the corresponding folders.
 You now have two full sets of pre-labeled data to create the machine learning models.

 ## Step 3: Train and Merge Document Intelligence ML Models

-In this step, you will train custom Azure AI Document intelligence customer extraction models and merge them into a composite model.
+In this step, you will train custom Azure AI Document intelligence custom extraction models and merge them into a composite model.
 For more information, please refer to Azure online document [Compose Custom Models](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/compose-custom-models?view=doc-intel-4.0.0&tabs=studio).

 1. Go to [Document Intelligence Studio](https://documentintelligence.ai.azure.com/studio), scroll down to  `Custom Extraction Model` and select `Create new`, as illustrated below.